ml6team/fondant-usecase-controlnet/src/README.md

 - A Vertex AI runner for managed execution on Google Cloud
 - A Kubeflow Pipelines runner for execution anywhere

-Here we will use the local runner, which utilizes docker-compose under the hood.
+Here we will use the local runner, which utilizes Docker compose under the hood.

 The runner will first build the custom component and download the reusable components from the component hub.
 Afterwards, you will see the components execute one by one.